-The Parent’s Guide to Digital Education and the Online World
+A Guide to Digital Education and the Online Environment

-Parenting for the Digital Generation provides the first practical handbook for parents, grandparents, teachers, and counselors who want to understand both the opportunities and the threats that exist for the generation of digital natives who are more familiar with a smartphone than they are with a paper book.
-This book provides practical, jargon-free information regarding the online environment and the experience that children and young adults engage in both inside and outside the classroom.
+Parenting for the Digital Generation provides a practical handbook for parents, grandparents, teachers, and counselors who want to understand both the opportunities and the threats that exist for the generation of digital natives who are more familiar with a smartphone than they are with a paper book.
+This book provides straightforward, jargon-free information regarding the online environment and the experience in which children and young adults engage both inside and outside the classroom.

 The digital environment creates many challenges, some of which are largely the same as parents faced before the Internet, but others which are entirely new.
 Many children struggle to connect, and they underperform in the absence of the social and emotional support of a healthy learning environment.
 Parents must also help their children navigate a complex and occasionally dangerous online world.